FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/3c-PID_Command_And_Extras.md

     @Override
     public boolean isFinished() {
-        // you may have to make a getState() function if it is not already made return elevator.getState() != Elevator.State.PID;
+        // you may have to make a getState() function if it is not already made
+        // all it does is just return the state variable in our Elevator file return elevator.getState() != Elevator.State.PID;
     }
 }